 XJTLU executive president Professor Xi gave an address to event attendees on the importance of postgraduate study and why XJTLU is a good choice for prospective students: “In a globalised world, XJTLU trains students to be global citizens in order to survive the future.
 To be a global citizens, cross-cultural leadership is a key skill that should be fostered and which you will develop at XJTLU.”

-In his speech, Professor Andy Brown, Vice president of XJTLU, compared XJTLU’s style of teaching with the more traditional teaching of Chinese universities, highlighting the importance of active learning and innovative teaching: “We deliver an innovative and temporary education through a number of ways such as collecting students’ feedback, building an academic enhancement centre and engaging in seminar activities.”
+In his speech, Professor André Brown, vice president of XJTLU, compared XJTLU’s style of teaching with the more traditional teaching of Chinese universities, highlighting the importance of active learning and innovative teaching: “We deliver an innovative and temporary education through a number of ways such as collecting students’ feedback, building an academic enhancement centre and engaging in seminar activities.”